FedericoCalzoni/a-public-repositoy/README.md

 # a-public-repositoy

-the repo in which the github action would run
+the repository where the github action will be executed.

+In this case a c file is compiled and executed from a private repository.